 If old, low-quality gasoline is the problem, consider emptying your fuel tank and investing in pure gasoline that’s free of ethanol; for cleaner combustion that doesn’t lead to lawn mower sputtering.

-Lawn mower sputters when blades are engaged
+Why does lawn mower sputters when blades are engaged?

-If your riding mower’s engine sputters and dies when the blades are working, the problem is most likely at the switch, belt, or pulley.
+If your self-propelled vs push lawn mower’s engine sputters and dies when the blades are working, the problem is most likely at the switch, belt, or pulley.

-If you mower sputters when the blades are engaged, it could be that improper belt routing is the issue.
+If your mower sputters when the blades are engaged, it could be that improper belt routing is the issue.

 - Remove the belt guard by lowering the deck to the smallest setting.